U.S. justices reject Arkansas bid to revive abortion law

 The justices left in place a May 2015 ruling by the St. Louis-based 8th U.S. Circuit Court of Appeals that struck down the 2013 law, saying it violates a woman’s right to terminate a pregnancy at a point before the viability of the fetus.
 A lower court in 2014 blocked the law.

-The Supreme Court is set to hear arguments on March 2 in its first major abortion case since 2007, a challenge by abortion providers to parts of a restrictive, Republican-backed Texas law they contend are aimed at shutting clinics that perform the procedure.
+The Supreme Court is set to hear arguments on March 2 in the first major abortion case to come before the justices since 2007, a challenge by abortion providers to parts of a restrictive, Republican-backed Texas law that they contend are aimed at shutting clinics that perform the procedure.

 While the high court legalized abortion more than four decades ago, abortion remains a contentious issue in the United States.
 Some states, particularly those governed by Republicans, have sought to chip away at a woman’s right to end a pregnancy by passing laws imposing a variety of restrictions.